nowatermelon/skyrim/README.md

 <img src="https://github.com/nowatermelon/skyrim/blob/main/language1.png" width="50%">

-2. Restore the backup as a precaution.
+2. Restore the backups as a precaution.
 It will set the game language at the same time.

 <img src="https://github.com/nowatermelon/skyrim/blob/main/language2.png" width="50%">